 There are a multitude of ways in which an economic policy mix will affect the Keynesian multiplier, but lets start with the most obvious example i.e. a tax increase.

-In the diagram below, the dark blue consumption function (CF) represents a theoretical world with no government or foreign trade, and where all goods & services are produced by the private sector.
+In the graph below, the dark blue consumption function (CF) represents a theoretical world with no government or foreign trade, and where all goods & services are produced by the private sector.

 In this world the multiplier will be very strong, and anything that causes a shift in CF (such as an increase in Investment due to better business confidence levels) will cause a proportionate shift in aggregate demand, but a much larger shift in national income.
 I'll demonstrate this below, but for now lets just take that for granted.